kubeflow/website/content/docs/gke/pipelines/authentication-pipelines.md

 +++

 This page describes authentication for Kubeflow Pipelines to GCP.
+Available options listed below have different tradeoffs.
+You should choose the one that fits your use-case.

+* [Compute engine default service account](#compute-engine-default-service-account) is easy to set up, but overgrants permission.
+Therefore, it is not suitable for a shared GCP project.
+* [Workload Identity](#workload-identity) takes more efforts to set up, but allows fine-grained permission control.
+It is recommended for production use-cases.
+* [Google service account keys stored as Kubernetes secrets](#google-service-account-keys-stored-as-kubernetes-secrets) is the legacy approach and no longer recommended.

 ## Before you begin
 [Installation Options for Kubeflow Pipelines](/docs/pipelines/installation/overview/) introduces options to install Pipelines.
 Be aware that authentication support and cluster setup instructions will vary depending on the option you installed Kubeflow Pipelines with.

-The following sections list options to authenticate pipelines to GCP.
-You should choose the one that fits your requirements the most.

-A quick recommendation comparing these options:

-* [Compute engine default service account](#compute-engine-default-service-account) is easy to set up, but not secure for sharing project.
-* [Workload Identity](#workload-identity) is harder to set up, but has good security.
-* [Google service account keys stored as Kubernetes secrets](#google-service-account-keys-stored-as-kubernetes-secrets) is the legacy approach that we no longer recommend.

 ## Compute Engine default service account